TFSA Master Class – Lesson 1: Shift your tax-free savings out of ‘park’ to drive higher returns

 It was author, historian, and biographer Michael King that said, “If you have a little extra parking, I err on the side of getting rid of it in favour of more greenery.”

-Whether or not the writings of Michael King are a part of your own syllabus, his philosophy about parking can also translate to smart financial advice to the majority of Canadians with a Tax-Free Savings Account.
-That’s because (according to research conducted by the Bank of Montreal in 2016) 65% of Canadians who have a TFSA, have them parked in cash accounts (as opposed to any type of investment) where they’re typically earning an average return of 1% or less a year.
+Whether or not the writings of Michael King are a part of your own syllabus, his philosophy about parking can also translate to smart financial advice when it comes to the ‘greening’ of your Tax-Free Savings Account (TFSA).

-Driving your TFSA to greener returns first requires shifting how you use a Tax-Free Savings Account.
+However, driving your TFSA to greener returns first requires ‘shifting’ how you use it.

 A TFSA is also the perfect investment vehicle for education members because of limited RRSP room.

-If you have never contributed to a TFSA: your allowable contributions accumulate from past years to increase your annual contribution limit (as of 2017, the cumulative TFSA limit is $52,000†, with the annual TFSA contribution limit being $5,500).
+If you have never contributed to a TFSA: your allowable contributions accumulate from past years to increase your annual contribution limit.
+As of 2023, the cumulative TFSA limit is $88,000†, with the annual TFSA contribution limit being $6,500.

-If you have contributed to a TFSA before (but not your maximum amounts annually): all of the accumulated contribution room will be still available for you to contribute this year, next year—or whenever you are ready.
+If you have contributed to a TFSA before (but not your maximum amounts annually): all of the accumulated contribution room will still be available for you to contribute at any time.

 There are also certain TFSA rules you need to know to avoid penalties when it comes to withdrawing and then re-contributing within the same calendar year, but we will elaborate more on these factors in Lesson 2.

-A Tax-Free Savings Account is also a great way to add to your pension income in retirement—and the sooner you start, the more you’ll benefit from compound interest.
+A TFSA is also a great way to add to your pension income in retirement—and the sooner you start, the more you’ll benefit from compound interest.

 Have questions about shifting your tax-free savings out of park?
 Have one of our financial specialists contact you.

-* Includes a starting balance of $50.00 and a 5% annual rate of return, compounded annually.
+*Calculated using a compound interest calculator and assumes a starting TFSA balance of $50.00 and that the 3% annual rate of return (compounded annually) remains constant over the duration.
 Consult a financial specialist for full details.